earthrise-media/mining-detector/gee/README.md

 ### Setup

 In March 2024, inference ran on Python 3.9.12 in an anaconda3-2022.05 environment installed via Pyenv.
-We split the Amazon basin into six subregions and ran up to four regions concurrently on two Google Cloud Platform (GCP) n2-standard virtual machines, one with 8 CPUs and the other with 16 CPUs, each with 50 GB RAM.
-It takes about a day and a half to process the full Amazon basin for one time period in this setup.
+On a Google Cloud Platform (GCP) n2-standard virtual machine with 16 CPUs it takes about 48 hours to process the full Amazon basin for one time period.

 After installing python and this repository:

 ```
 sudo apt-get install tmux
-pip install -r requirements.txt
+pip install -r requirements.txt  # Might require some tweaking - requirements.txt was created after the fact
 gcloud auth login
 gcloud auth application-default login
 ```